jewelmoe97/jewelmoe97/README.md

 💬 **Ask me about:** Anything related to React, Redux, Ruby on Rails, and JavaScript.
 I'm also happy to share insights into my journey from data entry to becoming a passionate Software Engineer.

 📫 **How to reach me:** Feel free to drop me an email at ymoe9970@gmail.com  .
-You can also connect with me at linkedin.com/in/yadanarmoe.
+You can also connect with me at linkedin.

 😄 **Pronouns:** She/Her